How to optimize Production Planning to turn Supply Chain into a competitive advantage

 FAQ

-Why does my MRP generate continuous urgencies and rescheduling?
+Why does my MRP generate constant urgencies and rescheduling?

-Incorrect master data (lead time, minimum lots), inaccurate BOMs or lack of Planning Time Fence cause continuous exceptions.
-Result: stock-outs, extra costs and instability.
-Solution: valid basic parameters, use pegging to track impacts, and monitor MRP dashboards.
+Incorrect master data (lead times, minimum lot sizes), an inaccurate BOM, or the absence of a Planning Time Fence cause constant exceptions.
+Result: stockouts, extra costs, and instability.
+Solution: validate the basic parameters, use pegging to track impacts, and monitor the MRP dashboard.

-What are the first steps to introduce effective S&OP in my company?
+What are the first steps to implementing an effective S&OP in my company?

-Form a cross-functional team (sales, operations, finance), collect key data (sales, inventory, capacity) and launch a monthly cycle: Data Gathering, Demand Review, Supply Planning, Pre-S&OP, Executive Meeting.
-Measure with KPIs such as forecast accuracy (>80%) and inventory turns.
+Form a cross-functional team (sales, operations, finance), collect key data (sales, inventory, capacity), and launch a monthly cycle: Data Gathering, Demand Review, Supply Planning, Pre-S&OP, Executive Meeting.
+Measure performance using KPIs such as forecast accuracy (>80% TP3T) and inventory turns.

-How to choose the right lot policy to reduce inventory without losing service?
+How do I choose the right lot-sizing policy to reduce inventory without compromising service?

-Depends on variability and item value: EOQ for high fixed costs, Lot-for-Lot for stable demand, min-max for C/D items.
+It depends on variability and item value: EOQ for high fixed costs, Lot-for-Lot for stable demand, min-max for C/D items.
 Use ABC-XYZ to prioritize and consider VMI for reliable suppliers.
-Goal: balance holding costs vs. ordering.
+Goal: balance holding costs vs. ordering costs.

-What is ATP and how to use it for reliable customer promises?
+What is ATP and how can it be used for reliable customer promises?

-Available To Promise (ATP): stock + planned orders not allocated to confirmed customers (excludes forecast).
+Available To Promise (ATP): stock + planned orders not allocated to confirmed customers (excludes forecasts).
 Manages realistic promises by calculating discrete or cumulative availability.
-Sets Time Fence to stabilize and improve OTD/OTIF.
+Set a Time Fence to stabilize and improve OTD/OTIF.

-How do I measure whether my Production Planning is improving?
+How can I measure whether my Production Planning is improving?